mafdezmoreno/cmake-avr/README.md

 This project is forked fom [mkleemann repo](https://github.com/mkleemann/cmake-avr).

-The initial motivation of this fork is the unability to make work avrdude in mac and adapt the cmake project to work with [ipecmd](https://microchip.my.site.com/s/article/Automate-MPLAB-programming-process-using-command-lineIPECMD) flashing tool.
+The initial motivation of this fork is the inability to make work avrdude with pickit4 in mac and adapt the cmake project to work with [ipecmd](https://microchip.my.site.com/s/article/Automate-MPLAB-programming-process-using-command-lineIPECMD) flashing tool.

 ## The example provided was tested in: